yuvalbl/meetups/03.Reactive_Programming_lets_build_rxjs/Readme.md

 <!-- .element: class="fragment" -->
 * Build basic version of RXjs
 <!-- .element: class="fragment" -->
-* Understand the concept of observables and subscribe
+* Understand the concept of observables and subscribe (They are just functions! :)
 <!-- .element: class="fragment" -->

 ---